 Northcliff is the affluent residential suburb that separates the northern suburbs from the west of Joburg.
-Its winding, tree-lined streets sets it apart from its surroundings grid-style suburb layouts.
+Its winding, tree-lined streets set it apart from its surroundings grid-style suburb layouts.
 The hood features luxury homes with large gardens and glorious vistas of Joburg’s central business district and the forested northern suburbs.
-Although an evening visit to the landmark water tower is no longer considered safe, it used to be a popular venue for courting couples – the spectacular glimmer of the city’s night lights creates the most romantic and magical backdrop.
+Although an evening visit to the landmark requires one to consider their safety, it is a popular venue for courting couples – the spectacular view creates the most romantic and magical backdrop.
 It is often forgotten that the hill used to be known as ‘Aasvoelkop’ or Vulture Hill, due to the predominance of these birds of prey before urbanisation.
-At 1807m above sea level, the hill is Joburg’s second highest natural feature, with Observatory Ridge claiming first prize at only one metre higher.
+At 1807m above sea level, the hill is Joburg’s second-highest natural feature, with Observatory Ridge claiming first prize at only one meter higher!

 It seems as though the inhabitants of Northcliff love sports as is evidenced by the many bars with big screen TVs around this neck of the woods.
 But if you’re up for some real live action and your school days are done, there is the well known Northcliff Bowls Club on Mollie Road and the Tennis Club on the fringe of Montreux and Linden – to work off those steaks and pizzas.
 If you prefer the outdoors, the smooth, hard quartzite rocks of the Hill offer a number of short but interesting climbing options.